weigert/dima/README.md

 Running this with privilege will place the executable in your `/usr/bin` so you can access it anywhere.

-## Features
+## Other Stuff

 ### Unit Dictionaries
-A standard set of units is defined in `define.h` in the form of a map.
+A standard set of units is defined in `define.h`.
 Units are parsed out of the expression and identified in the map.

 Note that you should express things in terms of base units to avoid potential ambiguities / conflicts.